 Excessive alcohol consumed shortly before training, or even the night before, can impair fine motor ability and coordination, increase risk of dehydration, and weaken fuel stores.
 Alcohol adversely affects your brain’s ability to process information and therefore delays your reaction times.
 Know your limits, and be aware of how they change with your training and fitness level.
 Keep in mind that people metabolize alcohol at different rates depending on their body size.
 Average-sized men metabolize slightly less than one drink per hour, whereas smaller men and women take longer to metabolize this same amount.

 If you do choose to indulge once in a while, have a large glass of water with each alcoholic drink.
 Consider that when you are resting from your sport, your top priority as an athlete is recovery.
 Too much alcohol can compromise how effectively you recovery.
-Table 1.2 provides an outline of the calorie and alcohol content of various alcoholic beverages.

 $21.95 Add to cart